Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 Job: Barmaid

-She says: “I’m undoubtedly a rustic woman at coronary heart, my greatest function is my smile.
+She says: “I’m undoubtedly a rustic woman at coronary heart, my finest characteristic is my smile.
 My excellent man can be a sandy blonde, tattoos, good and tall.
 I’m undoubtedly the form of woman to go after what I would like.”

 And one other factor: Cassidy had been single for eight months earlier than going onto Love Island, and says she’s undoubtedly able to discover a man.
 She says she’s “a tomboy at coronary heart”.